Know Your Rights

 Immigrant and International Students

 Rowan University is committed to creating a safe, supportive, and inclusive environment for all students, which includes our international and immigrant student community.
-We understand that, as immigration policies change, many of you may feel uncertain or fearful about your educational journey, your career, or your living arrangements.
+We understand that, as immigration policies change, many of you may feel uncertain or fearful about your educational journey, career, or living arrangements.
 This page provides resources to help you navigate these difficult circumstances.

 What Should You Do If ICE Comes to Campus?